(Or, how and why does lavender essential oil work?)

 Lavender oil (Lavandula angustifolia) is one of the most commonly used essential oils.
 In fact, it may be the most popular essential oil on the market, due to both its efficacy and its pleasing scent.
 Although the use of lavender oil is ubiquitous, to most, its mechanisms of action — the hows and whys of the way it works — still remain a mystery.

-Does lavender essential oil actually work?
+Does lavender essential oil actually work to decrease anxiety and stress?

 The short answer is, “yes.”
 How well it works, however, depends on multiple variables, in particular the specific use case and the quality of the essential oil itself.
 According to multiple scientific studies, lavender essential oil can be an effective treatment option for anxiety (1), as long as the oils constituent chemical makeup is unadulterated and in the correct ratios to make it so.
 Understanding an essential oil’s chemical makeup and ensuring that it contains all of the proper constituents — and nothing that it shouldn’t — is one of the most important factors to consider when purchasing an essential oil.

-Lavender oil’s mechanisms of action
+Lavender essential oil’s mechanisms of action on stress and anxiety

 A 2014 study revealed that lavender inhalation decreased the activity of sympathetic nerves that innervate white and brown adipose tissues, the adrenal glands and the kidneys, resulting in a decrease in lipolysis, thermogenesis and blood pressure.
 Olfactory stimulation with the scent of linalool on its own — a component of lavender oil — had similar effects to stimulation with lavender essential oil, demonstrating linalool’s efficacy (2).